Malaysia Airlines Flight 370: Flaperon

 The first item of debris to be positively identified as originating from Flight 370 was the right flaperon (a trailing edge control surface).
-It was discovered in late July 2015 on a beach in Saint-André, Réunion, an island in the western Indian Ocean, about 4000 km west of the underwater search area.
+It was discovered in late July 2015 on a beach in Saint-André on Réunion, an island in the western Indian Ocean, about 4000 km west of the underwater search area.
 The item was transported from Réunion (an overseas department of France) to Toulouse, where it was examined by France's civil aviation accident investigation agency, the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), and a French defence ministry laboratory.
 Malaysia sent its own investigators to both Réunion and Toulouse.
 On 3 September 2015, French officials announced that serial numbers found on internal components of the flaperon linked it "with certainty" to Flight 370.
 These serial numbers were retrieved using a borescope.
+An analysis of the flaperon indicated it had been in a stowed position.
+“It was established from the debris that the aircraft was not configured for a ditching at the end-of-flight, ” the ATSB concluded.
+The finding is significant because several television pundits have suggested the pilots had extended the flaperons in an attempt to make a controlled ditching of the aircraft when it ran out of fuel.
+The ATSB's conclusion eliminates that possible scenario.

-After the discovery, French police conducted a search of the waters around Réunion for additional debris, and found a damaged suitcase that was initially linked to Flight 370, but officials have since doubted this connection.
+After the discovery, French police conducted a search of the waters around Réunion for additional debris.
+This found a damaged suitcase that was initially linked to Flight 370, but officials have since doubted this connection.
 The location of the discovery was consistent with models of debris dispersal 16 months after an origin in the search area then in progress off the west coast of Australia.
 A Chinese water bottle and an Indonesian cleaning product were also found in the same area.

 In August 2015, France carried out an aerial search for possible marine debris around the island, covering an area of 120 by 40 km along the east coast of Réunion.
 Foot patrols were also planned to search for debris along the beaches.
 Malaysia asked authorities in neighbouring states to be on the alert for marine debris that might have come from an aircraft.
 On 14 August, it was announced that no debris that could be traced to Flight 370 had been found at sea off Réunion, but that some items had been found on land.
 Air and sea searches for debris ended on 17 August.

 The flaperon was covered in Lepas anatifera barnacles, which grow in certain patterns and only while underwater.
 Researchers have analysed the barnacles on the flaperon in an attempt to deduce its path to Réunion.